 A piece of cake, wasn't it?

 How to use simplify fractions calculator?
 Fraction simplifier in practice

-Imagine you are having a great time at a party with a couple of your friends.
+Imagine having a great time with a couple of your friends at a party.
 Suddenly, you decide to go crazy and order some pizzas.
-After a stormy discussion, you split into two teams: Hawaiian and Hot dog stuffed crust fans.
+After a stormy discussion, you split into two teams: Hawaiian andfans.

-16, and Hot dog stuffed crust is cut into
+16, and the Hot dog stuffed crust is cut into

 24 pieces.
 In the end, the Hawaiian team ate fourteen, and Hot dog devoured fifteen portions.

 So who is the winner?
 It isn't easy to estimate visually as the pieces are of different shapes and sizes.
 But let's try to find out the answer with our simplify fractions calculator: